-7. Appellate Division affirms denial of motion for medical and temporary benefits based on petitioner's failure to prove that continued treatment with opioid medication would reduce his pain or allow him to better function.
+7. The Appellate Division affirms a denial of the petitioner's motion for medical and temporary benefits based on the petitioner's failure to prove that continued treatment with opioid medication would reduce his pain or allow him to better function.